oxiby/book/src/guide/enums.md

 These work in exactly the same way as structs, except that each method needs to do some extra work to determine which variant it's being called on.
 Remember that `Self` is an alias for the type the method belongs to.

+> [!WARNING]
-> **Warning: The `Self` type alias is not yet available.
+> The `Self` type alias is not yet available.
-> The version of the above program found in the examples directory uses `Vehicle` instead to account for this.**
+> The version of the above program found in the examples directory uses `Vehicle` instead to account for this.

 ## Pattern matching